NewSoupVi/ootr-custom-music-starter/README.md

 *You might need to install some python libraries, idk, follow the error message or annoy me on Discord or sth*

 Now you should be able to double click a .seq file anywhere and it'll do all the steps automatically.
+Obviously there does need to be an associated meta file in the same folder.

 The main directory should look like this:<br/><br/>
 BizHawk-2.\*/<br/>